-For the front windshield, single-piece wiper arms are used.
+Single-piece wiper arms are used on the front windows.
 Fluidic nozzles are fitted here for several reasons: they have a large orifice that covers more surface area, they are less likely to clog than a conventional nozzle and they clean the windshield with fewer wash cycles.

-Designed to accentuate both the styling and utility of the MDX, the integrated design of the roof rack (standard on Touring models, available as an option on standard models) consists of two fixed cross bars that mount in the rain channel of the roof.
-For 2002, the front cross bar was moved rearward to reduce wind noise and improve aerodynamics.
+Designed to accentuate both the styling and utility of the MDX, the integrated design of the roof rack (standard on the MDX with touring package and available as an option on the MDX) consists of two fixed cross bars that mount in the rain channel of the roof.
 The cross bars are designed to carry items weighing up to 150 pounds when properly loaded.
 Engineers optimized the location of the bars for loading convenience and the roof rack cross-bars have an airfoil-shaped cross-section to avoid wind noise.
 They are made of plastic-sheathed steel for high stiffness and durability.
 The adjustable end stays are sturdy zinc die-castings covered with stylish trim.
 Accessory components are offered to facilitate transporting skis and bicycles or a variety of other items.